 - The density of the cabling.
 Are they grouped or spread far and wide?

-- The presence of existing containment for the cabling to be installed into
+- The presence of existing containment for the cabling to be contained in

 - The requirement for new containment and the difficulties of installing that containment